Alongside getting travel vaccinations and insurance, organising Covid-19 testing is now an essential part of any travel preparations.

 Other travel preparations

-In some UK regions testing requirements vary based on your vaccination status.
-A number of destination countries require proof of double vaccination to enter the country, meaning that proof of your vaccination status is becoming more important for travel.
+Testing requirements are increasingly dependent on your vaccination status.
+Alongside the fact a number of destination countries require proof of double vaccination to enter the country, this means that proving your vaccination status is becoming more important for travel.
+Please note that for travel purposes it is important that your name is the same on the proof of vaccination as it is in your passport.

-In Scotland proof is available via the NHS Inform patient portal or a paper alternative is available via the Freephone Covid Status Helpline https://www.nhsinform.scot/covid-19-vaccine/after-your-vaccine/get-a-record-of-your-coronavirus-covid-19-vaccination-status.
+In Scotland proof of vaccination is available via the NHS Inform patient portal or a paper alternative is available via the Freephone Covid Status Helpline.
+It is important that you receive the version of the document that includes a 2D barcode.
+For more details visit: https://www.nhsinform.scot/nhs-scotland-covid-status/.

 If you were vaccinated in Wales you can get proof via the NHS Covid Pass.
 You will need an NHS login in order to access the pass.
-More information is available here https://gov.wales/get-nhs-covid-pass-show-your-vaccination-status-travel.
+More information is available here: https://gov.wales/get-your-nhs-covid-pass.

 For all regions your NHS vaccination card is not considered acceptable proof for travel.